TelemetryDeck/docs/guides/web-setup.md

 ## Test Mode

-By default, all signals sent from `localhost` or an IP address in the [private IP address ranges](https://en.wikipedia.org/wiki/Private_network#Private_IPv4_address_spaces) are automatically marked as test signals.
+By default, all events sent from `localhost` or an IP address in the [private IP address ranges](https://en.wikipedia.org/wiki/Private_network#Private_IPv4_address_spaces) are automatically marked as test events.
 This is to prevent test signals from polluting your data.

 It is also possible to mark all signals as test signals by setting the dataset attribute `data-is-test-mode` to `true`.